-Assessment types include such things as practical assessments and personal reflections.
+Assessment types include such things as practical assessments as well as research tasks and tests.

 Students are expected to participate actively in extracurricular training sessions, games and interschool competitions at times outside of regular school hours.
 Furthermore, students are expected to be developing their skills at their local clubs.